A-Led-Weather/API/README.md

 ### With Docker

-- Set up your .env file accordingly to your docker-compose.yaml file.
+- Set up your .env file variables accordingly to your docker-compose.yaml file.
 - use the command `docker compose up`
 - RUN !